 With all of the exercises out there, it can be hard to decide which ones to focus on and get good at.

-For a beginning exercise plan, I recommend using KISS which stands for KEEP IT SIMPLE, STUPID.
+For a beginner’s workout routine, I recommend using KISS which stands for KEEP IT SIMPLE, STUPID.

 Compound exercises deliver the best results.